by Ann Warner, WREN CEO on Jan 26, 2022

 Women serve as the primary or co-breadwinner in two-thirds of South Carolina’s families, so women are key to our state’s economic health.
-Yet women are more likely to live in poverty; are not paid wages equal to men; and many women face discrimination in the workplace.
+Yet women are more likely to live in poverty, are not paid wages equal to men, and many women face discrimination in the workplace.
 Fewer opportunities and lower pay undermine women’s lifetime income, which not only affects her own life, but also her children and family members.
 Economically empowered women and moms are the key to healthy and successful families and intergenerational economic mobility.

 Why It Matters In SC?

-- African American women make 58 cents to every dollar made by white men.
-Latina women make 52 cents to every dollar made by white men.
+- African American women earn about $0.53 cents on every $1 earned by white men.
+White women earn $0.74 cents to a white man’s dollar.

 WREN advocates for closing the wage gap.
 We support policy strategies that will make it easier for women to earn a living, advance in their careers, and support their families.